 In other words, after 13 months and millions spent the Russiagate investigation is still thick black plumes of artificially media created smoke desperately searching for a fire and smoking gun; after 13 months the bloodthirsty, destroy Trump witch hunt still has no one to hang, crucify or burn.

 The NY Times reports that Special Council Robert Mueller's team advised Paul Manafort that they plan to indict him.
 For what?
 The Times doesn't say.
 Manafort is allegedly under investigation for possible violations of money laundering and tax laws as related to his unregistered lobbying activity (he belatedly registered) for the Russian backed Ukraine government of Vicktor Yanukovych.
 In other words, these possible indictments have zero to do with Russiagate: of criminal collusion of Team Trump with Russia to tilt the election in President Trump's favor.

 However, assuming that this is true and an indictment unrelated to Russiagate is coming down for Manafort he doesn't seem the least bit troubled by it.
 For if he were, if he feared a conviction and jail time, he would likely have done an Eric Snowden by now fleeing to Russia the guest of Vladimir Putin, living with Yanukovych safely beyond the reach of US law.

-As I've been predicting all along at worst Russiagate will be Plamegate 2 with Mueller (who was FBI Chief during the Plamegate investigation) grabbing a Scooter Libby for perjury, obstruction or something else but finding nothing on the President.
+As I've been predicting all along at worst Russiagate will be Plamegate 2 with Mueller (who was FBI chief during the Plamegate investigation) grabbing a Scooter Libby or two for perjury, obstruction or something else, but finding nothing on the President.
 Could Manafort be Mueller's Libby?
 If that should happen it will turn this probe into one big wasteful fiasco just like Plamegate when Fitzgerald was unable to squeeze Libby into becoming a cooperative witness against Dick Cheney.